NOTE: This Code was approved in November of 2021.

 - Inform all clients when a project is conducted on behalf of more than one client.

-- Not use any data collected solely for a specific client for any other purpose without permission from that client.
+- Not use any data collected solely for a specific client for any other purpose without permission from that client, except as it pertains to internal quality and operational processes.

-- Retain all data and research materials in compliance with applicable laws and regulations, industry quality standards, company processes or as requested by a specific client.
+- Maintain data and research materials in compliance with applicable laws and regulations, industry quality standards, company processes, or as requested by a specific client.

-- Work in good faith to resolve all disputes with clients, subcontractors and data subjects.
+- Work in good faith to resolve all disputes with clients, subcontractors, and research subjects.

 Section 8: Research Quality